ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 because you will end up using different words for the same concept.
 What is the difference between features and regressors, weights and parameters?
-Being able to translate a machine learning model into the language of econometrics has the added benefit of demonstrating that you understand the model.
+Being able to translate a machine learning model into the language of econometrics has the added benefit of demonstrating that you understand what you do.

 Layout
 ------